jadhavshaival/Sparks_Foundation_Tasks/README.md

 # Sparks_Foundation_Tasks

-Welcome to my repository for The Sparks Foundation Data Science Internship tasks!
-In this repository, you'll find all the projects and assignments I've completed as a Data Science Intern at The Sparks Foundation.
+In this repository, you will find folders corresponding to each task assigned by The Sparks Foundation.
+Each folder contains the task description, code files, datasets used, and any additional resources relevant to the project.
+Feel free to explore the tasks, check out the code, and provide feedback.